 The resolution of the contradiction between culture of war and culture of peace has yet to be achieved.
-I have imagined a resolution in my books, but they are still in my mind and in the mind of the reader.
+I have imagined a resolution in my books, but it is still in my mind and in the mind of the reader.